hiveway/docs/Running/Resources.md

-Running EtherHive requires some server resources.
+Running Hiveway requires some server resources.
 If you're wondering how much, you've come to the right place.
 Here are some information about what you'll need for running your instance.

 - CPU: 1.8+ Ghz, 4 cores with HT